-April 9, 2019
+April 09, 2019

 ← View all patch notes

-There's a brand new tutorial for first-time users!
+- There's a brand new tutorial for first-time users!

 Commit view improvements

-Last but not least, the commit view now also has a link to the VCS provider's view for
+- Last but not least, the commit view now also has a link to the VCS provider's view for

 Commit API improvements

-The commit API now allows posting a description with ad-hoc commits.
+- The commit API now allows posting a description with ad-hoc commits.

-The commit API now allows querying commits by identifier.
+- The commit API now allows querying commits by identifier.

-Commits are now limited to 1000 MB (and a warning is shown if a commit is over 100 MB in size).
+- Commits are now limited to 1000 MB (and a warning is shown if a commit is over 100 MB in size).

 - Default environment variables specified in the YAML file are now respected by the Create Execution UI.

 - The Execution Creation API now honors the default environment type specified in the YAML file.

-ED25519 SSH keys are now supported.
+- ED25519 SSH keys are now supported.
 Super secure, super elliptic!

-The Create Execution / Create Task view got a gentle coat of our best UX polish.
+- The Create Execution / Create Task view got a gentle coat of our best UX polish.

 In addition, some T's were dotted and I's crossed, or the other way around, maybe.

-The project dropdown menu now shows the organization name owning the project.
+- The project dropdown menu now shows the organization name owning the project.

-Numbers and booleans are now formatted much better in the execution and task list views.
+- Numbers and booleans are now formatted much better in the execution and task list views.

-Numeric values (e.g. for metadata or parameters) are now finally sorted correctly in list views.
+- Numeric values (e.g. for metadata or parameters) are now finally sorted correctly in list views.

 - When you're a member of a team, the Create Project view no longer defaults to an arbitrary team.

-The metadata chart's legend has been shoved below the chart itself, so comparing very many executions
+- The metadata chart's legend has been shoved below the chart itself, so comparing very many executions

 - Some SSH keys that previously mysteriously failed to work should now work better.